kroesche/stellaris_drivers/README.md

 License
 -------
-Copyright (c) 2013, Joseph Kroesche (kroesche.org).
+Copyright &copy; 2013, Joseph Kroesche (kroesche.org).
 All rights reserved.
 This software is released under the FreeBSD license, found in the accompanying file LICENSE.txt and at the following URL: http://www.freebsd.org/copyright/freebsd-license.html This software is provided as-is and without warranty.

+**The author and this software is not affiliated with Texas Instruments.
+This is not a product of Texas Instruments, and TI is not responsible for this software.
+Please do not ask TI for support with this software.
+The Stellaris trademark is owned by TI.**

 Drivers
 =======